Lesson Plan - Get It!

 This phrase refers to a classic medieval meat pudding.

-In the Middle Ages, pudding actually referred to a type of sausage.
-The word pudding can even be traced back to the Latin word botellus, which means sausage.
+In the Middle Ages, pudding was a sausage.
+The word pudding can be traced back to the Latin word botellus, which means sausage.

-Now that you know what medieval pudding is, let's find out more about this meaty expression and how it relates to medieval poetry.
+Now that you know what medieval pudding is, learn more about this meaty expression and how it relates to medieval poetry.

 The Proof Is in the Pudding